Solo Vocal

 Into the Still Hollow

 Premiered at Symphony Space in New York by Thomas Meglioranza and Reiko Uchida..
-Seven characters appear in succession in this W. S. Merwin setting: a king, a monk, a scholar, a huntsman, a farmer, a mother, and a poet.
-In the manner of a medieval dance of death, each character briefly tells of their life, and ends with the refrain, “et nunc in pulvere dormio” (and now I lie in the dust.)
-It is similar in its structure to Beethoven’s An die ferne Geliebte, that is, multiple contrasted sections forming a miniature song cycle.
+W. S. Merwin’s poem, “A Dance of Death” is linked to the tradition of the danse macabre or the Totentanz.
+In this medieval form, a series of individuals from a variety of social ranks parade before us, each offering a terse summary of their life.
+As quickly as they appear, they withdraw into death, and each concludes their brief narrative with the Latin phrase, “Quod, ecce, nunc in pulvere dormio” [And behold, I now sleep in the dust.]
+The form of this piece is inspired by Beethoven’s song, “An die ferne Geliebte.”
+Beethoven’s song has six contrasted sections that are united thematically to form a coherent cycle.
+This general plan seemed well-suited to Merwin’s poem, which introduces six distinctive characters in succession.
+“Into the Still Hollow” is a set of variations on the melody that is first presented by a King, and is then taken up by a Monk, a Scholar, a Huntsman, a Farmer, and a Woman, each of whom projects a distinct personality and life-path.
+The poet himself appears at the end to offer an epitaph and to join in the inevitable procession to the grave.
 King I saw from a silk pillow all high stations and low smile when I spoke, and bow, and obey and follow.
 All men do as I do.
 I went in gold and yellow, ermine and gemmed shoe, and was human even so, et, ecce, nunc in pulvere dormo.
 Monk I hoped that all sinners who wore a saintly sorrow into heaven should go.
 All this did I do: Walk with the eyes low, keep lonely pillow, many days go fasting and hollow, all my bounty bestow, et, ecce, nunc in pulvere dormio.
 Scholar I sat like a shadow the light sallow, reasoning yes and no. One thing I came to know.
 I heard the mouse go, heard whispers in the tallow, wind disputing, "although. . . ."
 Night on the candle blow. et, ecce, nunc in pulvere dormio.
 Huntsman The wind blew in the cold furrow; The falcon flew, These did I follow: Deerhound, doe, fox upon snow, and sent the arrow, and was chased, who did follow, and came to this burrow, et, ecce, nunc in pulvere dormio.
 Farmer I walked with plow on the green fallow all I did harrow dirt does undo.
 Out at elbow I lie to mellow set in a furrow the weeds' fellow.
 Quod, ecce, nunc in pulvere dormio.
 Woman I was as green willow, my hands white and slow love and increase below.
 Be reaped as you did sow.
 I am bitter as rue.
 Now am I also defaced and hollow nursing no shadow Quod, ecce, nunc in pulvere dormio.
 Epitaph Lords, I forget what I knew; I saw false and true, sad and antic show, did profane and hallow, I saw the worthies go into the still hollow and wrote their words, even so, et, ecce, nunc in pulvere dormio

 It Nests Within Each Cell